davilj/trademe_scraper/README.md

 # trademe_scraper
-scrape trademe data from website
+scrape trademe data from trademe website save listing info for each hour